The Five Best Street Legal Electric Motorcycles of 2025

 BMW CE 02 (BMW Motorrad)

-The BMW CE 02 is a compact urban e-bike that’s street-legal and perfect for city riders.
-Powered by a 15 hp (11 kW) motor, it tops out around 60 mph.
-Its styling is whimsical and minimalist (BMW calls it an “eParkourer”), with a wide flat seat, fat 14″ wheels, and a sculpted LED headlight.
-With a low 29.5″ seat height and just 291 lbs weight, it’s agile in traffic.
-Tech features include three ride modes (Flow, Surf, Flash) and a connected smartphone app that shows charge status and trip data; Level 2 in ~3 hrs.
-Price: from $8,194 (Standard).
-Why it stands out: The CE 02 isn’t about speed – it’s an urban fun‑bike.
-It offers instant electric torque and nimble handling in a tiny package, making city riding playful.
-Plus, it’s one of the most affordable entry points into electrified two‑wheelers, especially with BMW’s distinctive styling and connectivity features.
+The BMW CE 02 is an ultra-urban, stage-ready and fairly ideal for city riders electric bike.
+With a power of 15 hp (11 kW) motor, it can reach a maximum speed of around 60 mph.
+Its design looks quite fun and is minimalist (BMW going for an “eParkourer”), with a flat seat, 14″ wide and fat wheels, and a cool LED headlight.
+Because of its 29.5″ height seat and 291 lbs light weight, it is very agile in traffic.
+Tech features contain 3 ride modes (Flow, Surf, Flash) and a newly connected smartphone app that is displaying charge status and trip data; Level 2 in about ~3 hrs.

 Manufacturer & Model